Our Attorneys Answer the Most Frequent Questions Asked by Divorcing Couples in PA

 An experienced divorce lawyer who is also a CDFA will help guide you through the divorce, analyze all of the financial data from the marriage and assess the short-term and long-term effects of a proposed divorce settlement.

 We have helped many high net worth individuals with their divorces in Newtown and Doylestown and other parts of Bucks County.
-If you would like to discuss your case, you are welcome call our office to schedule a consultation with firm partner, Brian Coverdale.
-He is a seasoned divorce lawyer, as well as a Certified Divorce Financial Analyst, working with high-net worth divorce clients.
-Click here to learn more about Brian Coverdale.
+If you would like to discuss your case, you are welcome call our office to schedule a consultation with firm partner, Kevin Zlock.
+He is a seasoned divorce lawyer who has extensive experience working with high-net worth divorce clients.
+Click here to learn more about Kevin Zlock.

-What Property and Assets are You Entitled to in a Doylestown Divorce?
+What Property and Assets are You Entitled to in a Doylestown, Pennsylvania Divorce?

 FAQ: I think my husband and I are heading toward a divorce.
 We’ve been married for almost 6 years.
 We had a long-distance relationship prior to getting married.
 My husband was in Doylestown, PA and I was in New York City.
 After we got engaged, we decided that we would live in Pennsylvania.
 I gave up my job in NYC and moved to Doylestown after we were married.
 We have 2 children under the age of 10, and I am a stay at home mom.
 Our family home was purchased in my husband’s name, as were his car and my car.
 We do not have a prenup.
 What am I entitled to in the event of a divorce?
 Does the fact that the house and cars are in my husband’s name affect what I may get?
 Where do we file if we want to handle the divorce ourselves?